ht-diva/jupyterlab_launcher/README.md

 # Jupyter Lab launcher

-Simplify launching JupyterLab app into the HT computing cluster
+Simplify launching a JupyterLab app, with Python and R, into the HT computing cluster

 ## Requirements